 iOS 13 was undoubtedly a buggy experience for every Apple user out there.
 This resulted in Apple pushing several updates in a short internal interval of time to keep it bug-free.
-However, there are still bugs reports unattended by Apple.
-In the midst of all this, how will iOS 14 (iPhoneOS 14) make its way into the market?
+However, there are still bug reports unattended by Apple.
+Amidst all this, how will iOS 14 (iPhoneOS 14) enter the market?

 iOS 14: Apple’s Operating System

 iOS 14 is the upcoming fourteenth iOS mobile operating system developed by Apple Inc for its iPhone lineup.
-Recent reports have come in about the iOS 14, and if they are true then we can expect better with this new OS update.
-This time around Apple will not wait for the bugs to show up, rather it will just push out a polished version of iOS.
+Recent reports have come in about the iOS 14, and if they are true, then we can expect better with this new OS update.
+This time, Apple will not wait for the bugs to show up; rather, it will just push out a polished version of iOS.
 But what does it result in terms of release date?
 Will we see a late OS update from Apple this time around?
 Will we see a worthy amount of upgrades over the older OS?
 Will it just be a performance boost on the iOS 13?
-Yes, iOS 13 came with dark and photos app enhancements, which were two of the welcome iOS changes.
-So will there be something similar this year around too?
+Yes, iOS 13 came with dark and photos app enhancements, two welcome iOS changes.
+So, will there be something similar this year around, too?
 Let’s take a detailed look at the upcoming iOS version to get answers to these persisting questions lying around.

-June 18: With new iPhoneOS, Apple will include “For You” tab, which suggests new songs, artists, and playlists to the Podcasts app.
+June 18: With the new iPhoneOS, Apple will include a “For You” tab, which suggests new songs, artists, and playlists to the Podcasts app.

-June 2: Two new features “Built-in translator in Safari” and “Apple Pencil support on websites” has been spotted by 9to5Mac on an early build of iOS 14.
+June 2: Two new features, “Built-in translator in Safari” and “Apple Pencil support on websites,” have been spotted by 9to5Mac on an early build of iOS 14.

-April 9: Apple may bring a new feature with iOS 14 called “Clips” which will allow users to experience partial app by scanning a QR Code.
-That means you will be able to use parts of an app’s functionality without full download.
+April 9: Apple may bring a new feature with iOS 14 called “Clips,” allowing users to experience a partial app by scanning a QR Code.
+That means you can use parts of an app’s functionality without a full download.

 April 5: iOS 14 may ship with new Home Screen Widgets that implement widgets right on the Home screen.
-Also, screenshots of the new Wallpaper settings has been leaked which reveals “Home Screen Appearance” option and a new Collections menu that allows users to populate their photos.
+Also, screenshots of the new Wallpaper settings have been leaked, which reveal the “Home Screen Appearance” option and a new Collections menu that allows users to populate their photos.

-March 23: Apple Find My app in iOS 14 will include new features such as AR mode that will locate AirTag trackers and a new notification trigger which will allow users to be notified when someone doesn’t arrive at a location on time.
+March 23: Apple Find My app in iOS 14 will include new features such as AR mode that will locate AirTag trackers and a new notification trigger, allowing users to be notified when someone doesn’t arrive at a location on time.

-March 11: With iOS 14 we may see the biggest change to the Home screen.
-It is rumoured that Apple will bring a new Home screen layout which will allow users to arrange icons in a list with Siri Suggestions.
+March 11: With iOS 14, we may see the biggest change to the Home screen.
+It is rumored that Apple will bring a new Home screen layout allowing users to arrange icons in a list with Siri Suggestions.

-March 10: In upcoming iOS 14 for HomeKit, we may see a feature that will automatically adjust the light colour temperature throughout the day.
-Also, a new face classification feature might be added in HomeKit camera.
+March 10: In the upcoming iOS 14 for HomeKit, we may see a feature that will automatically adjust the light color temperature throughout the day.
+Also, a new face classification feature might be added to the HomeKit camera.

-March 9: Apple may bring rich system-wide support for mouse cursors with the next generation iOS.
+March 9: Apple may bring rich system-wide support for mouse cursors with the next generation of iOS.

 March 8: “Blood oxygen Detection” feature for Apple Watches spotted in iOS 14 code snippets.